 Even the best of us get overwhelmed at work sometimes.
 The fact is that if you're dedicated to your work, it creates stress.

-Low levels of stress is good.
+Attaining low levels of stress through CBD tea is good.
 It helps us focus, increases our determination and offers emotional rewards when we succeed.
 But when the stress becomes too much, when the water gets over our heads, problems start to pile up.
 Higher stress levels lead to burnout and that is a problem no company, manager or an employee can ignore.

 Employee burnout is a state of constant stress.
 It's not an excuse for not working.
 It's a real problem that affects employees, leaders and, on a whole, companies.